Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted in Gossip Harbor by Microfun.md

 ######

-The Restaurant Goals feature turns weekly tasks into a mini progression loop.
+TheÂ Restaurant GoalsÂ feature turns weekly tasks into a mini progression loop.
-Players complete goals like earning coins or finishing orders to collect stars, which unlock milestone chests and a grand prize at the end of the week.
+Players complete goals like earning coins or finishing orders to collect stars, which unlock milestone chests and aÂ grand prizeÂ at the end of the week.

-Why I like this design 👇
+Why I like this design ðŸ‘‡
-✅ Combines short-term goals (daily tasks) with long-term motivation (weekly chest)
+âœ… Combines short-term goals (daily tasks) with long-term motivation (weekly chest)
-✅ Adds stakes — players can lose a star if they don’t complete enough goals
+âœ… AddsÂ stakesÂ â€” players can lose a star if they donâ€™t complete enough goals
-✅ Encourages consistent engagement across the week
+âœ… Encourages consistent engagement across the week

 My guess?
-This might be an A/B test to see if adding an extra chest reward helps push more players to complete daily missions — especially since these tasks are quite time-consuming.
+This might be anÂ A/B testÂ to see if adding an extra chest reward helps push more players to complete daily missions â€” especially since these tasks are quite time-consuming.
 It may help a bit, but the overall difficulty still feels high.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)